jtraglia/omni/docs/site/docs/protocol/xmessages/components/portals.md

 This step involves:

-- **Chain ID Confirmation:** Confirming that the `TargetChainID` matches the local chain ID, ensuring that the messages are destined for the correct chain.
+- **Chain ID Confirmation:** Confirming that the `SourceChainID` matches the local chain ID, ensuring that the messages are destined for the correct chain.
-- **Message Index Verification:** For a new batch, verifying that `WrappedXMsg` indexes start at 0 or follow the last processed message index for ongoing submissions, maintaining the order and integrity of messages.
+- **Message Index Verification:** For a new batch, verifying that `WrappedXMsg` indices start at 0 or follow the last processed message index for ongoing submissions, maintaining the order and integrity of messages.

 #### Aggregate Attestation Signatures Verification